The conjugacy action of $S_n$ and modules induced from centralisers: Introduction

 \section{Introduction}

-This paper is the outgrowth of a unified approach to some plethystic generating functions that were computed in \cite{Su1} and \cite{SuJer}.
-The methods provide a general framework for analysing representations of the symmetric group which arise as sums of modules induced from centralisers.
-In particular we were led to the study of the conjugation action of $S_n$ on itself, and related permutation and sign-twisted permutation representations.
-Further inspiration was provided by working through the invaluable collection of problems and references in Richard Stanley's {\it Enumerative Combinatorics Vol. 2}, and in particular, (\cite{St4EC2}, Exercise 7.71).
-It follows from work of Solomon \cite{So} that the Frobenius characteristic of the $S_n$-action on itself by conjugation is a positive integer combination of the power-sum symmetric functions, each one occurring exactly once.
+This paper uses plethystic generating functions to provide a general framework for analysing representations of the symmetric group which arise as sums of modules induced from centralisers.
+In particular we are led to the study of the conjugation action of $S_n$ on itself, and related permutation and sign-twisted permutation representations.
+Further inspiration was provided by working through the invaluable collection of problems and references in Richard Stanley's {\it Enumerative Combinatorics Vol. 2}, and especially \cite[Exercise 7.71]{St4EC2}.
+It follows from work of Solomon \cite{So} that the Frobenius characteristic (\cite{M}, \cite{St4EC2}) of the $S_n$-action on itself by conjugation is a positive integer combination of the power-sum symmetric functions, each one occurring exactly once.
 More recently it was shown, first in \cite{F}, and then in \cite{Sch}, that (for $n\neq 2$) this representation contains every irreducible, or equivalently, the characteristic is a {\it positive} integer combination of every possible Schur function.
 For the symmetric group $S_n,$ this translates into the statement that in its character table, the row-sum indexed by any irreducible character is positive.

-Our methods also provide a broad framework for the study of many nonnegative linear combinations of power-sums.

-The conjugacy action has been shown to contain every irreducible for a large class of groups, including the finite simple groups (\cite{HSTZ}).
-This result is equivalent to a non-vanishing condition on the kernel of the adjoint action (as in Passman's problem \cite{HSTZ}.)
+The conjugacy action has been shown to contain every irreducible for a large class of groups, including the finite simple groups \cite{HSTZ}.
+This result is equivalent to a non-vanishing condition on the kernel of the adjoint action (as in Passman's problem \cite{HSTZ}).
 Interestingly, the symmetric group $S_n$ seems to fall into a separate category from that studied in \cite{HSTZ}.
 The conjugacy action decomposes into orbits indexed by centralisers; for $S_n$ these are symmetric powers of representations induced by the trivial character of a cyclic subroup, and hence our motivation for studying the symmetric and exterior powers of such representations.